Porn star's lawyer asks court to deny Trump lawyer's push for arbitration

 “We will continue to fight to keep this case in a public courtroom where sunlight can act as a disinfectant and the search for the truth can flourish,” Avenatti said in a Twitter post.

-In his filing on Sunday, Avenatti said, “If Mr. Trump did not supply the funds or did not even know about the funds, this would be another relevant fact demonstrating that he never consented to the settlement agreement.”
+In his filing on Sunday, Avenatti said, “If Mr Trump did not supply the funds or did not even know about the funds, this would be another relevant fact demonstrating that he never consented to the settlement agreement.”

 In an interview that aired last month, Daniels told CBS’s “60 Minutes” program that she and Trump had sexual relations only once, in 2006, but he had kept in touch with her.

+In the same court on Monday, Cohen filed a separate motion seeking to dismiss a defamation claim by Daniels, citing a California law prohibiting lawsuits intended to silence people exercising free speech rights.

+Cohen’s offices and home were raided by the Federal Bureau of Investigation on Monday, law enforcement sources said.

-Reporting by Mohammad Zargham; editing by Jonathan Oatis
+Reporting by Mohammad Zargham; additional reporting by Eric Walsh; editing by Jonathan Oatis and Rosalba O'Brien